camthegeek/xmr-browser-notifications/README.md

 Only works on pools with API secured by SSL.
 If your webserver does not enforce SSL, you can test with any pool!

 # Installation
-Download and extract all files to /www or /public_html directory on whatever webhost you use.
+- Download and extract all files from src/ to /www or /public_html directory on whatever web host you use.
-Navigate browser to where you placed files.
+- Navigate browser to where you placed files.
-On page load, accept request for notifications.
+- On page load, accept request for notifications.
-Choose your desired pool.
+- Choose your desired pool from the list.
-Pin tab.
+- Pin tab.
-Wait for notifications.
+- Wait for notifications.

 # Customization
 Previously stated not easily customizable.
-Edit files as needed to change block alert durations, etc.
+Edit files as needed to change block alert durations, add pools, etc.

 # Integration
 Currently testing with popular pool software cryptonote-universal-pool (https://github.com/fancoder/cryptonote-universal-pool)